kaushik-kundu/analytics-ai/aidp-lakehouse/process-refine/process-refine.md

 ## Task 1: Load Sample Airline Data into Source_XX Schema in ATP instance

+1. Navigate back to SQL Developer browser tab for the ATP database airline-source-atp, that you created in Lab 1.
+Ensure that you can see the SOURCE\_XX user in the top right of the screen.

-1. In SQL Developer Web (as Source\_XX in ATP database airline-source-atp), create the AIRLINE_SAMPLE table.
+Create the AIRLINE_SAMPLE table.

 Paste the following SQL statement in the Worksheet and click the 'Run Statement' button